Lyuuke/Oryzacola/README.md

 株高:
     3级 / 3级
 ```
-You can also use `Oryza.inspect_plant()` to see the "true crop" — an ASCII art, which will adjust to certain genes.
+You can also use `Oryza.inspect_plant()` to see the "true crop" — an ASCII art, which will adjust to certain genes, but does not reflect the crop's growth stage.
 Just for fun.
 ```
 >>> a.inspect_plant()
 >>>